slicin/ArxUtil/README.md

 # arxutil
-Some tools for Arx Libertatis 1.1.2
+A small toolkit for Arx Libertatis 1.1.2

-The tools are:
+Features include:
   - Toggle No Clip Mode
   - Teleport to Nearest Entity
   - Vacuum Items